About the course

 - undertake a Subject Knowledge Test (the assessment is designed to initially assess your subject knowledge and your written communication)

 - have a formal interview where you will be asked to reflect on your 'lesson', deliver a short presentation on a given topic and answer questions to ascertain your suitability for our course

-You will also have a tour of the school and the opportunity to talk to students from Dixons City Academy.
+You will also have a tour of the school and the opportunity to talk to students and current trainee teachers from Dixons City Academy.